markteicher/Adaptive_Test_Orchestration/README.md

 ## 🧩 Python Libraries

-ATO installs dependencies from `pyproject.toml`.
-Key runtime libraries include:
+All dependencies are declared explicitly in `pyproject.toml`.

 - **requests**
-  - Used for HTTP/HTTPS request execution inside approved test modules
+  - Used for all HTTP and HTTPS request execution.
 - **PyYAML**
-  - Used to load and validate YAML policy files
+  - Used to load and validate YAML policy configuration files.

+No dynamic or implicit dependency loading occurs at runtime.

 ---

 ## 📦 Installation

-Follow these steps in order.
+Follow all steps exactly as written.
 Do not skip steps.

-### 1) Verify Python Version (Required)
+### 1) Verify Python Version

-ATO requires Python **3.10+**.
+ATO requires **Python 3.10 or newer**.

-Run:

     python --version

-If multiple Python versions are installed, also run:

     python3 --version

-If the version is below 3.10, install/activate a supported Python version before continuing.
+The reported version must be 3.10 or higher before proceeding.

 ---

-### 2) Verify pip (Required)
+### 2) Verify pip

-Run:
+Ensure `pip` is available and bound to the same Python interpreter.

     pip --version

-If this fails, fix pip for your active Python installation before continuing.
+Fix pip before continuing if this command fails.

 ---

-### 3) Confirm Repository Root (Required)
+### 3) Confirm Repository Root

-All install commands must be run from the directory that contains `pyproject.toml`.
+All installation commands must be run from the directory containing `pyproject.toml`.

-Confirm `pyproject.toml` exists in your current working directory before proceeding.
+    ls pyproject.toml

+Do not proceed if the file is not present.

 ---

-### 4) Create a Virtual Environment (Required)
+### 4) Create a Virtual Environment

-From the repository root:

     python -m venv .venv